jakubWojnowski/ProfesiNet/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/profesiNet.git`
+1. Clone the repository: Master
-2. Install the required dependencies: `npm install`
+2. Install the required dependencies: `npm install` For the Front end
+3. docker-compose up for a database Image
-3. Configure the application settings.
+4. Configure the application settings.
-4. Run the application: `npm start`
+5. Run the application: `npm start`

 ## Contributing